Preview

 3. Wagner JA, Dinh JC, Lightdale JR, et al. Is this the end for ranitidine?
 NDMA presence continues to confound.
 Clin Transl Sci.
 2021;14(4):1197–200. https://doi.org/10.1111/cts.12995

 4. Ishrayhah MA.
-Attitude of Libyan pharmacist in Western regionof Libya toward zantac withdrawal.
+Attitude of Libyan pharmacist in Western region of Libya toward zantac withdrawal.
 Libyan J Med Res.
 2021;15(1):1–15.

 5. Abidli Z, Jadda S, Ammor S, et al. Development and Validation of a questionnaire on pharmacovigilance knowledge among health professionals in Morocco.
 J Young Pharm.
 2019;11(4):391–4.